Guide to Google Analytics Cookies & Consent in GA4

 Hold on, isn’t GA4 supposed to be cookieless?

-For example, Google Analytics stores the client ID (made up of a unique ID and timestamp) in a first-party GA cookie.
 That way, Google can tell if someone is a returning user or not, accurately attribute actions taken by unique visitors, and provide metrics about the number of first visits, first-time customers, and more.

 Whether you need cookie consent for Google Analytics depends on where your website visitors and business are located, the data you collect, and what you do with that data.
 Google Analytics is neither compliant nor non-compliant with data privacy policies.
-Instead, it’s up to you to make sure you’re using the service in a way that aligns with applicable regulations.

 Cookie consent laws vary by country (even within the EU).
 Some require notice and consent for specific cookies, while others may require you to create a cookie banner for any cookies on your site.

-Google Analytics 4 took some major strides to become more privacy-friendly and help websites comply.
-Most notably – unlike the previous version (Universal Analytics), GA4 doesn’t store the IP addresses of users or allow websites to collect personally identifiable information (PII).
+Most notably, unlike the previous version (Universal Analytics), GA4 doesn’t store users’ IP addresses or allow websites to collect personally identifiable information (PII).

 That said, it doesn’t mean you’re totally in the clear to use GA4 without a cookie notice.
 The specific data you collect, what you do with it, and if you connect Google Analytics to other products like Google Ads can all increase the risk of a privacy violation.

-That’s because if you collect or process personal data from EU residents, you must be compliant with GDPR (General Data Protection Regulation).
-Aside from that, if your business meets certain conditions and collects or processes any personal data from residents of California, CCPA (California Consumer Privacy Act) compliance is required.
+In addition, if your business meets certain conditions and collects or processes any personal data from residents of California, CCPA (California Consumer Privacy Act) compliance is required.

 With hefty penalties for violations, we recommend a “better safe than sorry approach,” ensuring compliance with the full scope of regulations your website currently falls under or could potentially fall under.